melisuzu/ToDO/README.md

 * if you want to erase → right click

-memo : I started to study javascript.
+memo : I'm studying javascript now.
 This is my first time to write code in js!